uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 Requirements For Iterator Use With Device Policies
 ++++++++++++++++++++++++++++++++++++++++++++++++++
-Iterators and iterator-like types may or may not refer to content accessible on the device.
-The term *indirectly device accessible* refers to a type that represents content accessible on the device within a `SYCL`_ kernel. *Indirectly device accessible iterators* are iterators that can inherently be dereferenced on the device within a SYCL kernel.
+Iterators and iterator-like types may or may not refer to content accessible within a `SYCL`_ kernel on a device.
+The term *indirectly device accessible* refers to a type that represents content accessible on a device.
+An *indirectly device accessible iterator* is such a type that can also be dereferenced within a SYCL kernel.

 Examples of *indirectly device accessible iterators* include SYCL USM shared or device memory pointers, as well as iterator types like ``counting_iterator`` or ``discard_iterator``, which can inherently be used in a SYCL kernel.
 An